tnguyen14/wheatoncs/README.md

 6. Set up authentication between the server and the Github repo.
 	.
 Run `ssh-keygen` again, this time from your home folder on the server.
 Note the key name, default again is `id_rsa`.
 	.
 Copy the public key, in this case `id_rsa.pub`.
 	.
 Go to the Github repo -> Settings -> Deploy Keys.
 Create a new key and paste the content in there.
 (Please note you might not have access to this.
-If this is the case, please (contact the repo owner)[mailto:nguyen_tri@wheatonma.edu].)
+If this is the case, please [contact the repo owner](mailto:nguyen_tri@wheatonma.edu).)
 	.
 Test to see that it works by `ssh git@github.com` from the server.
 If it works, you should get a message like this `You've successfully authenticated, but GitHub does not provide shell access.
 Connection to github.com closed.`
 	.
 You should really give yourself a pat in the back for getting this far!